paweenpit/CO553-CW1/README.txt

-This file explains how to run the code submitted for the CO553 Intro to Machine Learning coursework 1: desicion trees from the group comprising of Niusha Alavi, Olle Nilsson, Paween Pitimanaaree and Alfred Tingey.
+This file explains how to run the code submitted for the CO553 Intro to Machine Learning coursework 1: desicion trees, from the group comprising of Niusha Alavi, Olle Nilsson, Paween Pitimanaaree and Alfred Tingey.

 Which file contains what?

-desicion_tree.py contains the implementation of the algorirm for training desicion trees.
+desicion_tree.py contains the implementation of the algorithm for training desicion trees including the decision_tree_learning(dataset, depth) function as asked in the spec.

-evaluation.py contains the implementation of crossvalidation and pruning algoritms.
+evaluation.py contains the implementation of crossvalidation and pruning algorithms. including the evaluate(test_db, trained_tree) function as asked in the spec.

 visulize.py contains the implementation of decision tree visulisation.